Pre-RN Nursing, Bachelor of Science in Nursing (B.S.N.)

 The baccalaureate nursing program is based upon the belief that preparation for professional nursing encompasses a broad liberal, general, and professional education.
 The mission of the School of Nursing is to educate nurses at the Associate, Baccalaureate, Masters and Doctorate levels who work in inter-professional environments to promote health and well-being for diverse populations across the Commonwealth, country and world.

-Upon completion of the baccalaureate nursing program the BSN graduate:
+Upon completion of the baccalaureate nursing program the BSN graduate will:

-- Demonstrates self-care, professionalism, accountability, and competence in nursing practice, with a commitment to advancing the profession of nursing and respecting clients’ rights to self-direction and decision making.
+- Demonstrate self-care, professionalism, accountability, and competence in nursing practice with a commitment to advancing the profession of nursing and respecting clients’ rights to self-direction and decision-making.

 Admission and Progression Requirements